 Italy, the boot of Europe, has been one of the most influential countries considering its rich culture and history.
-The home of Roman Empire, Renaissance, Leonardo da Vinci, Galileo, Michelangelo, Raphael and the Mafia.
+The home of the Roman Empire, Renaissance, Leonardo da Vinci, Galileo, Michelangelo, Raphael and the Mafia.
 The inspiring words of Dante came out to this land, the scandals of the Borgia family took place on these lands, the music of Verdi and Vivaldi echoed among the mesmerized people of Italy.

-The mouth watering cuisine with pasta, pizza, tiramisu, risotto, bruschetta, coffee, ice cream and wine are world-wide known and loved.
+The mouth-watering cuisine with pasta, pizza, tiramisu, risotto, bruschetta, coffee, ice cream and wine are world-wide known and loved.
 Al Pacino, Sophia Loren, Madonna… Who is not Italian?
 The Italian understanding of taste, forms and structures are visible in every aspect of their life.
 Look at Lamborghini, even the cars are enough to see that!

-Italy has a very special meaning to the world if we consider the gifts it gave away.
+Italy has a very special meaning for the world if we consider the gifts it gave away.
 The unique designers like Valentino, Prada, Versace, Gucci or the directors like Vittorio de Sica, Frank Capra, Bertolucci, Coppola, Fellini and Antonioni who opened up new windows in front of the world.
 Italy has the passion for love, knowledge, art and beauty.

 Bella Country Male Economy

 Italia has a population of 61,1 million people and is the 5th most crowded country in Europe.
-Its growth rate is negative (-1.8) due to the economical problems after the crisis.
-Many of the banks in Italy have failed the stress tests by the European Comission and European Central Bank.
-The Prime Minister Matteo Renzi’s program to stabilize and revive the Italian economy covers tax cuts, additional borrowing and sweeping reforms to the labor market.
+Its growth rate is negative (-1.8) due to the economic problems after the crisis.
+Many of the banks in Italy have failed the stress tests by the European Commission and European Central Bank.
+Prime Minister Matteo Renzi’s program to stabilize and revive the Italian economy covers tax cuts, additional borrowing and sweeping reforms to the labor market.
 It is not approved yet but it will focus on mostly Italy’s deficit target.

-Italy has been a country which has seen many struggles throughout the history.
-From the time of Roman Empire until today.
+Italy has been a country which has seen many struggles throughout history.
+From the time of the Roman Empire until today.
 The cultural richness of the country is unique and impeccable.
 The economical luck is in question though.
 Even though there was an Italian economic miracle once, does Italy deserve a second one?
 The question remains.
-But despite the economical stance of the country it is possible to say that the e-commerce market has its own luck.
+But despite the economic stance of the country it is possible to say that the e-commerce market has its own luck.